EricScyty3/Chinese-Checkers-Platform/README.md

 ./app
 ```

+The executable file can be directly run on MacOS without additional action and if you are and Mac user and not interested in how to set up the environment, you can skip the next section, where the instruction of the application is described.

 ### Stack Environment

 Since the application introduces a third-party library for displaying the graphical interface, if you want to make a change to the program and test it, you will need to set up a stack environment.